Miriam Makeba: Breakthrough

 Soon after the Sharpeville massacre in 1960, Makeba learned that her mother had died.
 When she tried to return home for the funeral, she found that her South African passport had been cancelled.
-Two of Makeba's family members were killed in the massacre.
+Makeba would remain in exile until 1990.
+Two of Makeba's uncles were killed in the massacre.
 The incident left her concerned about her family, many of whom were still in South Africa, including her daughter: the nine-year-old Bongi joined her mother in the US in August 1960.
 During her first few years in the US, Makeba had rarely sung explicitly political music, but her popularity had led to an increase in awareness of apartheid and the anti-apartheid movement.
 Following the Sharpeville killings, Makeba felt a responsibility to help, as she had been able to leave the country while others had not.
 From this point, she became an increasingly outspoken critic of apartheid and the white-minority government; before the massacre, she had taken care to avoid overtly political statements in South Africa.